secretstartups/handbook/communication/index.html.md

 Slack can be a disorderly place in its default state.
 Consider implementing the below to add structure and focus, but remember that there will likely be more useful information shared on Slack than you are able to ingest and process on a daily basis, regardless of your approach.

 While an intentional effort to organize is important, remember that [it's impossible to know everything](/handbook/values/#its-impossible-to-know-everything).
 As a team, we may spot information that is missed by others, and we should surface that information when pertinent as we strive to [see others succeed](/handbook/values/#see-others-succeed).
+For managing slack channels, consider blocking a set period of time to review channels that makes the most sense for you (i.e. multiple times a day, daily, weekly, etc).

 #### Organizing your Slack sidebar by priority